xvik/gradle-mkdocs-plugin/src/doc/docs/guide/tasks.md

 ```

 !!! note
-    Full task package is not required because `MkdocsTask` is actually a property, regustered
+    Full task package is not required because `MkdocsTask` is actually a property, registered
     by plugin with the full class name in value.

 `:doSomething` task call will do: `python -m mkdocs --help`.